Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

-# The aim of this repository is creating an OCR model for Old Persian Cuneiform to match broken tablets or inscriptions
+# The aim of this repository is creating an OCR model (convert image to text) for Old Persian Cuneiform to match broken tablets or inscriptions

 This repository is inspired from [eBL project](https://github.com/ElectronicBabylonianLiterature) and is a part of [ Electronic Old Persian Library](https://github.com/Electronic-Persian-Old-Library) organization.